barryclark/jekyll-now/codebreaker_2018/_posts/2018-02-24-CodeBreaker-2018-Task-5.md

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/Task_5/event_code.png)

 The Registry contract serves multiple Escrow contracts, so the blocks to check for events need to be limited.
-This can be done by looking at the first and last AuthCallbackEvent emitted by the Escrow Contract.
+This can be done by looking at the last AuthCallbackEvent emitted by the Escrow Contract and only searching upto that block.

 [Code to pull AuthCallbackEvents]
+{% highlight python %}
+authCallback_filter = escrow.eventFilter('AuthCallbackEvent', {'fromBlock' : 0, 'toBlock' : 'latest'})
+authCallback_events = authCallback_filter.get_all_entries()
+authCallback_events[12]
+{% endhighlight %}

 Now we can get all AuthEvents for block 0 to 13000.